MP Estate Planning UK

 Can remarriage revoke my existing Will?

 Yes.
-In England and Wales, marriage or civil partnership generally revokes a prior Will unless the Will was made in contemplation of that marriage.
-This can unintentionally trigger intestacy if no new Will is made after marrying.
+In England and Wales, marriage or civil partnership automatically revokes any prior will unless the will was specifically made in contemplation of that particular marriage.
+This can unintentionally trigger intestacy if no new will is made after the marriage, leaving your estate to be divided under the default statutory rules rather than according to your wishes.

 What are the core decisions about giving a partner the home when children are from an earlier union?

-The main choices are whether the partner inherits the property outright or only a right to live there (a life interest).
-You must also decide which assets to protect, consider the ages and needs of children and spouse, and factor in any maintenance obligations or potential claims.
+The main choices are whether the partner inherits the property outright (giving them full control) or receives only a right to live there for life through a life interest trust (protecting the capital for your children).
+You must also decide which assets to use for income support, consider the ages and needs of both the spouse and the children, factor in any maintenance obligations, and address the risk of potential claims against the estate.

 Which assets matter most when planning — property, cash, investments, pensions?

 All are important.
-Property often represents the largest capital, while cash and investments affect liquidity for care or living costs.
-Pensions frequently sit outside the estate and need separate nomination decisions.
-A holistic plan should include each type of asset.
+Property often represents the largest capital asset, while cash and investments affect liquidity for care or living costs.
+Pensions typically sit outside the estate for IHT purposes (though from April 2027, inherited pensions will become subject to IHT) and need separate nomination via an expression of wishes form.
+A comprehensive plan should address each type of asset and how it interacts with your will and any trusts.

 How do children’s maintenance obligations affect estate planning?